EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 The standard output is organised by blocks.
 Each section below explains a block approximately in the order they are made.

-#### Preprocessor's transformation of the input file
+### Preprocessor's transformation of the input file
 {::comment}
 /docs/outputs/lmf_output/#preprocessors-transformation-of-the-input-file
 {:/comment}

 The input file is run through the [preprocessor](/docs/input/preprocessor/), which modifies the ctrl file before it it is parsed for tags.
 Normally it does this silently.
-If you want to see the effects of the preprocessor use `lmf --showp ...`
+To see the effects of the preprocessor use `lmf --showp ...`

 {::comment}
 <button type="button" class="button tiny radius">Click here to see the action of the preprocessor on ctrl.pbte.</button>